NVIDIA/cudnn-frontend/README.FE.1.0.md

 );
 ```

-Use this method to build individual plan indicies.
-Main usecase is to parallely build execution plans when autotuning.
+Use this method to build individual plan indices.
+Main use case is to build execution plans in parallel when autotuning.
 Plan index to be used here can be queried with `get_execution_plan_count(...)` API.
 ```
 cudnn_frontend::error_t